richardgourley/sql-one-pagers/README.md

 - This file is a list of simple tests to help users remember all of the example queries from each topic.
 - If you can confidently write out query examples for every section, then you're on your way to mastering querying in SQL.

-## GETTING STARTED
-- The examples are a mix of my own and examples from online SQL Server tutorials.
-- If you are learning or working on PostgreSQL or MySQL, the 'sql-dql-queries-test-yourself' file is still useful for checking gaps in your knowledge.
-The 'sql-dql-queries page is also a useful reference even though the syntax will be different in some parts.

 ### SECTIONS
 1. **SQL Query Order**
 2. **Sorting** - Order by